 Metropolitan Opera Fires James Levine For Sexual Misconduct

-Late Monday afternoon, New York's hallowed Metropolitan Opera announced that it had fired conductor James Levine — an artist who had a close affiliation with the opera house for more than four decades — after a monthslong investigation into claims of "sexually abusive and harassing conduct."
+Late Monday afternoon, New York's hallowed Metropolitan Opera announced that it had fired conductor James Levine — an artist who had a close affiliation with the opera house for more than four decades — after a months-long investigation into claims of "sexually abusive and harassing conduct."

 The statement from the opera noted that the investigation, which was conducted by an outside counsel, uncovered conduct both before and during his tenure as the artistic director of the Met.
 Up until now, all public allegations against Levine had concerned an earlier era in his career, before he became principal conductor at the Met in 1973.